 - Of food products made from the treated animal, if the drug is for use in food-producing animals.

-“Effective” means the drug consistently and uniformly does what it is supposed to do.
+“Effective” means the drug consistently does what it is expected to do.

-CVM’s approval also ensures that the drug’s strength, quality, and purity are consistent from batch to batch, and that the drug’s labeling is appropriate and truthful.
+CVM’s approval also ensures that the drug’s strength, quality, and purity are maintained from batch to batch, and that the drug’s labeling is truthful, complete, and not misleading.

-Two other important factors that CVM considers during the NADA process are:
+Two other important factors that the center considers during the NADA process are: